-Find your next meal in our dining listings
+Find your next meal in our Dining Listings

 609-927-6969

-Full bar and seafood menu as well as traditional pub food.
+Full bar and seafood menu as well as pub food.
 Affordable. $

 Crab Trap